johbot1/PyApp/README.md

 # PyApp
 One of three Python related projects for my final semester, this one to build a Python Web App.
 This was one of the hardest projects I've ever done, namely due to never creating a web application before.
-How everything connected to each other, balancing the HTML with Python and the tiny bit of JavaScript made this a daunting task on it's own.
 In the end however, I learned alot on how web applications work, both front and back end, and gained a significant appreciation for the sites I visit on a daily basis.
 One app down, two more to go!

 # Requirements: